-Sylvan’s Engineering courses in the Hartford and New Haven region make learning fun!
-Your child will have a blast diving into a new hands-on project each week, like designing, testing and redesigning machines and bridges using LEGO® bricks or K’NEX® pieces.
-Your child’s creativity will soar to new levels as he or she works with a buddy to put together these unique creations and challenges other students to friendly games and competitions.
+The fun begins with Sylvan’s Engineering programs in the Hartford and New Haven region.
+Each and every week, your child will dive into a cool new project, such as designing, building and testing a machine or bridge using LEGO® bricks or K’NEX® pieces.
+Watch your child’s creativity take flight as he or she builds these complex structures with a partner and participates in fun games and friendly challenges against other teams.
 It’s a fantastic way for your child to learn how to problem-solve just like an engineer and get equipped with 21st century skills in the process!

 Our Engineering courses in the Hartford and New Haven region feature:

 - Practical, hands-on projects that range from designing machines using LEGO® bricks to building different bridge types with K’NEX® pieces.

 - A 21st century education designed to equip your child with STEM skills.